RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Covariance matrix

 \subsection{Covariance discussion}

 Figure \ref{fig-cov-comparison} demonstrates the difference between theoretical covariance matrix $C_{\rm{theory}}$ and jackknife estimated covariance matrix $C_{\rm{jackknife}}$.
 The top two panels show the correlation matrix of $C_{\rm{theory}}$ and $C_{\rm{jackknife}}$ respectively.
-To make a more detailed comparison, we rotate the the $C_{\rm{jackknife}}$ into the eigen-space of $C_{\rm{theory}}$.
+It is hard to compare these two matrices directly, since there is noise in the jackknife covariance matrix.
+However, one could expect that the eigen-vectors with largest few eigen-values are less susceptible to the noise; hence we can make a better comparison of the covariance matrices by rotating $C_{\rm{jackknife}}$ into the eigen-space of $C_{\rm{theory}}$.

 If they are consistent, the rotated $C_{\rm{jackknife}}$ should be almost diagonal with the diagonal value similar to the eigen-vector of the theoretical covariance matrix.
 In the lower left panels of Figure \ref{fig-cov-comparison}, we show the comparison of the diagonal term of the rotated $C_{\rm{jackknife}}$ and the eigen-vector of the theoretical covariance matrix.
 The lower right panel shows the correlation matrix of the rotated $C_{\rm{jackknife}}$.
 We note that the eigen-value of $C_{\rm{theory}}$ and the diagonal term of the rotated $C_{\rm{jackknife}}$ are consistent.
 Moreover, the correlation matrix of the rotated $C_{\rm{jackknife}}$ is almost diagonal.
 Therefore, we conclude that $C_{\rm{theory}}$ and $C_{\rm{jackknife}}$ are consistent with each other.

 Though we construct a reasonable theoretical covariance matrix for central CLFs, constructing the same thing for satellites is much harder.
 Constructing the covariance matrix for satellite CLF requires the knowledge of the correlation of satellites luminosity within the same host halos, which would require a much detailed model of halo galaxy connection and is beyond the scope of this paper.
-Instead, we use the empirical covariance matrix constructed via the same procedure as described in appendix \ref{app-jackknifecovariance}.
-To demonstrate the validity of using such covariance matrix, we show in Figure \ref{cov-jk-consistent} that the central CLF parameters obtained from such covariance matrix is consistent with the paramnters obtained from the theoretical covariance matrix.
+Instead, we use the empirical covariance matrix constructed using the same procedure as described in appendix \ref{app-jackknifecovariance}.
+To demonstrate the validity of using this covariance matrix, we show in Figure \ref{cov-jk-consistent} that the central CLF parameters obtained from this covariance matrix is consistent with the parameters obtained from the theoretical covariance matrix.
 Therefore, we expect the empirical covariance matrix not introducing a significant bias on our inferred satellite CLF parameters.